auditOne/documentation/markdowns/What_is_staking.md

 ## But what is crypto staking?

-Staking means locking tokes to secure the underlying blockchain network and receive rewards for that. <br>
+Staking means locking tokens to secure the underlying blockchain network and receive rewards for that. <br>
-When you stake a cryptocurrency, you commit your tokens to support a blockchain network and confirm transactions. <br>
+When you stake tokend, you commit your assets to support a blockchain network and confirm transactions. <br>
-It's only available for cryptocurrencies that use a [Proof-of-Stake](Proof_of_Stake.md) model to validate transactions.
-This is a more energy-efficient alternative to the original [Proof-of-Work](Link) model that is used by Bitcoin for example.
+It's only available for networks that use a [Proof-of-Stake](Proof_of_Stake.md) consensus mechanism to validate transactions.
+This is a more energy-efficient alternative to the original [Proof-of-Work](Proof_of_work.md) model that is used by Bitcoin for example.
 Proof-of-work requires mining devices that use computing power to solve mathematical equations.

-Staking can be a great way to generate passive income, especially because some cryptocurrencies offer high interest rates for staking.
+Staking can be a great way to generate passive income, especially because some networks offer high interest rates for staking.
 But before you get started, it's important to fully understand how crypto staking works.

 ## How staking works
 With cryptocurrencies that use the Proof-of-Stake model, staking is how new transactions are added to the blockchain.